Karl-Han/resume/README.md

 1. Fork this repository.
 2. Learn the format of YAML: [Simple Guide](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).
 3. Read the short [Practical Guide](#practical-guide) for `config.yml` to know the most-used structures.
-4. Refer to [config.yml format](#configyml-format), study the structures by looking at `template.pdf` and `config.yml` side by side.
+4. Refer to [config.yml format](#configyml-format), study the structures by looking at `config.pdf` and `config.yml` side by side.
 5. Modify `config.yml` with your content and make sure `config.yml` is syntactically correct.
     * [Online Lint](https://www.yamllint.com/) if you need.
 6. Commit it to the repository.
 7. ~~Then make a cup of tea.~~ Wait for the GitHub Actions to complete.
 Link example: <https://github.com/Karl-Han/resume/actions>
-8. Get the `template.pdf` in the repository!
+8. Get the `config.pdf` in the repository!
 Your new Resume!
 You are all set!

 For further reuse, please follow me or refer to [sproogen/modern-resume-theme](https://github.com/sproogen/modern-resume-theme) website.
 I have [my own website](https://www.iwktd.com/) with this template.